fastlane/fastlane/README.md

 ##### [Like this tool?
 Be the first to know about updates and new fastlane tools](https://tinyletter.com/krausefx)

+## Debug information

+If you run into any issues you can use the `verbose` mode to get a more detailed output:

+    pilot --verbose

 ## How is my password stored?

 `pilot` uses the [CredentialsManager](https://github.com/fastlane/CredentialsManager) from `fastlane`.